openstack-archive/compass-core/README.md

     * misc/ - configuration files for Compass server setup

-    * conf/ - configuration files related to newly supported target systems will be added here.
+    * conf/ - legacy configuration files related to supported target systems are stored here.

+    * plugins/ - new configuration files and/or package installers will be added here (see plugins/README.md)

 Code Structure in Runtime:
     ![alt text](./imgs/runtime_code_path.jpg "Modular Components")